tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

     ``replicaset.callro()``, as the function can be executed not only on a master, but also on replicas.

+    :param replicaset: UUID of a replica set
+    :param function_name: function to execute
+    :param argument_list: array of the function's arguments
+    :param options:

+        * ``timeout`` – a request timeout, in seconds.
+In case the ``router`` cannot identify a shard with the bucket id, the operation will be repeated until the timeout is reached.

+.. _router_api-replicaset_callre:

+.. function:: replicaset.callre(function_name, {argument_list}, {options})

+    Call a function on the nearest available replica (distances are defined using ``replica.zone`` and ``cfg.weights`` matrix) with specified
+    arguments,
+    with preference for a replica rather than a master (similar to calling vshard.router.call with prefer_replica = true).
+    It is recommended to call only read-only functions using ``replicaset.callre()``, as the function can be executed not only on a master, but also on replicas.

-    :param replicaset: an UUID of a replica set
+    :param replicaset: UUID of a replica set
-    :param function_name: a function to execute
+    :param function_name: function to execute
-    :param argument_list: an array of the function's arguments
+    :param argument_list: array of the function's arguments
     :param options:

         * ``timeout`` – a request timeout, in seconds.
 In case the ``router`` cannot identify a